nurdwerks/storymaker/Books/Book 1 - The Iron Selection/Chapter_09_The_Anomaly.md

   - _Key Dialog:_ **Aeon:** "I am the Archivist.
 I keep the seconds.
 I eat the moments you waste."
   - _Key Dialog:_ **Aeon:** "She is dreaming of violence.
 Tasty.
 The adrenaline speeds up her local time.
 I could eat the edges of it."
-  - _Key Dialog:_ **Angelica Vance:** "No. No eating people.
+  - _Key Dialog:_ **Angelica Ward:** "No. No eating people.
 No eating dreams."
   - _Key Dialog:_ **Aeon:** "Limiters set.
 Awaiting input."

 - **Key Event:** Angelica realizes she is holding a time bomb—the most expensive pet in the universe that eats the one thing no one can buy more of: time.

-  - _Key Dialog:_ **Angelica Vance:** "He eats seconds, minutes, hours.
+  - _Key Dialog:_ **Angelica Ward:** "He eats seconds, minutes, hours.
 He is the most expensive pet in the universe.
 He eats the one thing no one can buy more of."